Caña de millo: Characteristics

 The caña de millo is open at both ends and resembles a small flute.
 It measures about 20 to 30 centimeters in length and has four tonal holes of approximately 1.5 to 2 centimeters in diameter, separated by 1, 1.5, or 3 centimeters each.
 The tongue is thin, located at one end about 10 cm from the holes, measuring 4 to 6 centimeters long by 4 to 6 millimeters wide.
 Below the fixed end of the tongue, a thread passes through that allows it to vibrate.
 At the top of the instrument is a string so that the performer may hold the instrument with the fingers of the left hand (with the exception of the thumb which is used to cover and uncover the hole in the tube near the vibrating tab).
 The tongue is constructed from the bark of a cane, and forms the mouthpiece through which the air enters and leaves.

-Content in this paragraph is translated from the existing Spanish Wikipedia article at :es:Caña de millo; see its history for attribution.

 Performance

 The caña de millo is unusual because of the variety of ways in which it can be played.
 There are four main ways to produce the notes: the first is the traditional way of blowing a flute, expelling air through the reed; the second is by inhaling the air through the reed to produce the highest notes of the flute; the third is known as gargling, which consists of vibrating the tongue with an exhalation of air that occurs from the throat, as if one were gargling; and the fourth is expelling the air and at the same time covering the hole of the cylinder or tube (this is on the side of the tongue).
 This last sound is called tapa'o and one can vary its tonality by covering the 4 holes with your fingers.
 The caña de millo is constructed in a variety of different keys.

-Content in this paragraph is translated from the existing Spanish Wikipedia article at :es:Caña de millo; see its history for attribution.